-There are also important implications for what concerns the estimation of dark matter in our galaxy, which is generally assumed that the galaxy has reached a state close to the dynamic equilibrium.
-The existence of large-scale coherent motions implies that this hypothesis is not satisfied and therefore the material estimates will be reviewed in the light of a new dynamic model.
+There are also important implications for what concerns the estimation of dark matter in our galaxy, which is generally derived by assuming that the galaxy has reached a state close to the dynamic equilibrium.
+The existence of large-scale coherent motions implies that this hypothesis is not satisfied: therefore the mass estimates must be reviewed at the light of a new dynamical model.

 We have measured the mean Galactocentric radial component of the velocity of stars (vR) in the disk at 8 kpc<R<28 kpc in the direction of the anticenter.
 For this, we use the Apache Point Galactic Evolution Experiment (APOGEE).
 Furthermore, we compare the result with HI maps along the same line of sight.
 We found an increase in positive (expansion) vR at R≈9−13 kpc, reaching a maximum of ≈6 km/s, and a decrease at large values of R reaching a negative (contraction) value of ≈−10 km/s for R>17 kpc.
 Negative velocities are also observed in 21 cm HI maps, possibly dominated by local gas emission.